Whanganui

 A. Road walk Whanganui to Pipiriki and jetboat to Mangapurua

 The simplest option that still allows you to stick to the trail is to walk or cycle 78k on the road from Whanganui (aka Wanganui) to Pipiriki.
 There are various accommodation options along the way, including campgrounds at Ranana and Pipiriki and the convent at Jerusalem.
 Then you could take the jetboat to the Mangapurua landing (Bridge to Nowhere).
-The fare is about $90 for this.
 It is in fact cheaper than hiring canoes and going downstream, though rather less respectful of the peace and quiet of the river.
 This option also stays closer to the TA trail in that you can continue walking north from the landing, whereas it seems most people going SoBo don’t actually do the official route of walking to the Mangapurua landing because of the difficulty (or expense) of getting a canoe dropped off there for them to begin paddling.
 So you can turn a disadvantage into an advantage.
 See below for more details.

 B. Road walk Whanganui to Ohakune and then Round the Mountain track

-C. Flip-flop the section
+D. Flip-flop the section

-D. Paddle upstream
+E. Paddle upstream

 More challenging options include padding upstream on the river.
 In mid-summer the river is pretty slow moving for long stretches.
 It is possible to travel upstream but it will involve hauling or carrying canoes around the many (very small) rapids.
 Māori used to get their large, heavy canoes up these sections by polling, pulling them up with ropes, or jumping out and pushing and pulling the vessels.

-E. Walk west of the river
+F. Walk west of the river

 Walking up west of the Whanganui River could be another possibility, but you will need to get across the river at some point and there is a fair bit of road walking, but no more than the distance some do from Pipiriki to Whanganui.
 For example, you could road walk from Whanganui to Taumatatahi 78 km to the northwest, beginning on the main road to Watotara 34 km to the west of Wanganui and then up the Waitotara River on back roads.
 You continue north on tramping tracks, through the Waitotara Forest, and meet up with the ancient Māori Matemateaonga track going east to Ramanui.
-There is a private camp ground with cabins there and it is close to the Bridge to Nowhere Lodge, both on the west bank of the river.
+There is a private campground with cabins there and it is close to the Bridge to Nowhere Lodge, both on the west bank of the river.
 These places will have jetboats pulling in for supplies, so they could probably get you across the river to the Mangatiti Stream track more or less opposite, from where you join up with the Bridge to Nowhere track, or go direct to the Bridge to Nowhere track from the Mangapuroa landing, as above.
-You could call the Bridge To Nowhere Lodge for advice on this idea.
+You could call the Bridge to Nowhere Lodge for advice on this idea.

-F. Walk the Ruahines
+G. Walk the Ruahines

 So how do you get from the Ruahines to Ruapehu?
 With difficulty.
-You could road walk or hitch hike out to Taihape or nearby on the Napier–Taihape road, and then walk north on State Highway 1 (probably not much fun) to Waiouru and then to Ohakune, or continue along the Desert Road from Waiouru.
+You could road walk or hitchhike out to Taihape (or nearby) on the Napier–Taihape road, and then walk north on State Highway 1 (probably not much fun) to Waiouru and then to Ohakune, or continue along the Desert Road from Waiouru.
 Or you could road walk for several days over back country roads from Taihape to SH49 near Tangiwai and get to Ohakune that way.
 There appear to be tracks and gravel roads running beside the rail line from Tangiwai to Ohakune, but I don’t know if they have public access.

-If you want to press on through the Kaweka and Kaimanawa ranges a problem is that the ideal spot for exiting on the Desert Road to cross over into Tongariro National Park and ultimately meet up with the Tongariro Crossing via the round-the-mountain track is that the army live ammunition training ground is in your way.
+If you want to press on through the Kaweka and Kaimanawa ranges a problem is that the ideal spot for exiting on the Desert Road to cross over into Tongariro National Park and ultimately meet up with the Tongariro Crossing via the round-the-mountain track is that the army’s live ammunition training ground is in your way.
 Fancy taking a bullet?
 Going south of this prohibited area really amounts to the road walking just mentioned.
-Going north around it is a long hike through rugged country to exit near the Rangipo powerhouse, not far south of Tūrangi and it will involve crossing private land (for much of it contact Helisika (07 384 2816) for permission).
-I don’t know how long this will take, but lets say five to seven days, and there is no marked track all the way, so you may have to bush bash, or walk up rivers, so now you have about two weeks in total from Palmerston North without resupply through some remote and difficult terrain.
+Going north around it is a long hike through rugged country to exit near the Rangipo powerhouse, not far south of Tūrangi and it will involve crossing private land (for much of it contact Helisika (027 900 9004) for permission).
+I don’t know how long this will take, but let’s say five to seven days, and there is no marked track all the way, so you may have to bush bash, or walk up rivers, so now you have about two weeks in total from Palmerston North without resupply through some remote and difficult terrain.
 However, once at Tūrangi you could easily catch a ride to Whakapapa Village on Mt Ruapehu and rejoin the TA.
 Taking a ride here wouldn’t prevent you from later saying you walked the length of the North Island because Tūrangi is further north than Whakapapa.

-G. Road walk Palmerston North to Ohakune
+H. Road walk Palmerston North to Ohakune

 Finally, the above route suggests another option from Palmerston North that is very simple: go up the Pohangina Valley road and then along back country roads of your choice to Ohakune to avoid walking the main highway.
 It means a lot of road walking, with the only accommodation camping on farmland (permission required), but would be over country few see.